Using Microsoft Defender for Cloud Apps controls in Power BI

 Choose the Block option that fits your needs.

-Make sure you create an alert for such an action.
+Create an alert for such an action.

-Finally, select the Create button to create the session policy.
+Select Create to complete the session policy.

-- Overview of sensitivity labels in Power BI
+- Sensitivity labels in Power BI

 - Enable sensitivity labels in Power BI